HASL - Hot Air Solder Levelling

 Similar to ENIG, the pads are plated with nickel but then with a much thicker layer of gold.
 Hard gold is reserved for gold fingers which require durability and excellent resistance to corrosion.
 It is not suitable for soldering due its poor solderability and the high cost of gold.
-If you select the Hard Gold option, we will only plate the gold fingers and coat the rest of the pads using HASL.
+If you select the Hard Gold option, we will plate the entire board with Hard Gold.
 If your boards have gold fingers and you would like the rest of the pads to have an ENIG finish, please use the Advanced PCB service.

 The following options are only available in the Advanced PCB service.